MantasHesthaven/LynFarm/README.md

 - `main.m` - is an executional file taking in the user's inputs and initiating a sequence of sub-procedures in the right order.
 In the end, the file gathers all information and provides the output.
 A plot of a specific response can optionally be chosen too.

-- ALVA - This command initiates the ALVA as a sub-routine.
+- **ALVA** - This command initiates ALVA as a sub-routine.

 - `filling_function.m` - runs a geometrical algorithm to fill a single rectangular patch with small identical micro-circles positioned in an intersecting yet non-overlapping lattice-like arrangement that optimally covers the patch's geometry.

 - `pavement_response.m` & `grid assembly.m`- calculates the responses in a discrete half-space for a full farming vehicle by the means of interpolation and superposition algorithms.
 The discrete half-space is for presentation assembled as a finite 2D-grid containing many nodes.
 Each node contains the magnitudes of each response type.
 The `grid assembly.m` file collects each patch's contribution w.r.t. response magnitudes to each node element in the 2D-grid, and assembles it all onto a single common space.

-- Plot - The plotting function is optional and can be turned on to review the finite 2D-grid of a selected response for the farming vehicle.
+- **PLOT** - This command is optional and can be turned on to construct and review a finite 2D-grid of a selected response for the farming vehicle once all calculations are done.

+- **OUTPUT** - Last step in the code where results are presented in command window (and with the plot if selected to).

 ## Installation
 - Download LynFarm and ALVA on your PC.
 [Link to ALVA](https://github.com/asmusskar/ALVA).